Quick Summary:

 What is the Old Tax Regime?

-The old tax regime refers to the tax structure that was in place before April 1, 2020.
-It allows individuals and Hindu Undivided Families (HUFs) to reduce their taxable income using a wide range of exemptions and deductions.
+The old tax regime refers to the tax structure before April 1, 2020.
+It allows individuals and Hindu Undivided Families (HUFs) to reduce taxable income using various exemptions and deductions.

 Structure and Tax Slabs under the Old Regime